Workshops at MS-CC

 The Minority Serving – Cyberinfrastructure Consortium (MS-CC) and Internet2, in collaboration with the American Indian Higher Education Consortium (AIHEC), are organizing a series of free cyberinfrastructure and cybersecurity workshops on the campuses of historically Black colleges and universities (HBCUs) and tribal colleges and universities (TCUs).
 The National Science Foundation is funding the workshops as part of their recent Cyberinfrastructure Center of Excellence Demonstration Pilot award (NSF OAC 2137123) to the MS-CC and Internet2.

-Plan to Join an Upcoming Workshop Near You!
+Plan to Join an Upcoming Workshop Near You in 2023!

 Details for each of these upcoming workshops, including confirmed dates, workshop agendas, and registration information, will be available soon.

-The first workshop in the series took place June 22-23 at North Carolina A&T State University.
+The first workshop in the series took place June 22-23, 2022, at North Carolina A&T State University in Greensboro, NC.
 Thank you to Tom Jackson, Vice Chancellor for Information Technology Services/Chief Information Officer at NC A&T State University, for hosting the first workshop!

 Tom Jackson, NC A&T State University CIO, welcomed nearly 50 attendees from nearby HBCUs to the MS-CC Ransomware Security and Cyberinfrastructure Workshop at NC A&T State University.